 For a long time, I had an article that detailed how to spend 3 days in Osaka, and while it was popular I found it wasn’t versatile enough.
 As I explained during the Osaka itinerary planner I’ve published in its place, how long you spend in Osaka depends upon how committed you are to exploring all the city has to offer.
 If you simply want to see the Castle and eat some kani doraku grilled crab, one full day or 2 days in Osaka or even just 1 day in Osaka might be sufficient for you.

 However, if you want to explore the nooks and crannies of the city center and take a day trip (or three), four or more days in Osaka (and a week or longer in the Kansai region) might be more appropriate, especially if you want to really get a feel for how Tokyo vs Osaka compare.
 Even if you’re simply looking at city-center things to do, Osaka has a lot more to offer than you’re probably expecting.

 Other FAQ About What to Do in Osaka

 What’s Osaka known for?

-Osaka is known for its delicious street food, the famous Osaka Castle and for thrilling Universal Studios Osaka, which attracts tourists from all over Asia.
+Osaka is known for its delicious street food, the famous Osaka Castle and for thrilling Universal Studios Japan, which attracts tourists from all over Asia.
 The city first achieved international fame, meanwhile, during the 1970 World Expo; it hopes to replicate this in 2025, when it will host that year’s edition.